 A well designed language immersion program enriches the overall education of students while enabling them to become proficient in Mandarin.

-Since language learning takes time, students from full immersion programs will usually become more proficient in the target language than those in a partial immersion program, who are, in turn, far more proficient than students from a traditional language program (known as Languages Other Than English, or LOTE, in Australia).
+Since language learning takes time, students from full immersion programs will usually become more proficient in the target language than those in a partial immersion program, who are, in turn, far more proficient than students from a traditional language program (known as Languages Other Than English, in Australia).

 - Cultural awareness can best be learned through exposure to a second language;